derrix060/PredictionStocks/README.md

 # PredictionStocks

 Some considerations:
-- This project was created to make the creation of neural networks focused on prediction in the finance market easier.
+*   This project was created to make the creation of neural networks focused on prediction in the finance market easier.
-- All the datas from finance market is getting from Yahoo Finance API.
+*   All the datas from finance market is getting from Yahoo Finance API.
-- It use Java 1.8 and Eclipse IDE.
+*   It use Java 1.8 and Eclipse IDE.

 To do:

-- Implement next util day.
-- Change Interval as parameter to get Historical.
+*   fix Trainer (make it manage train)
+*   remove NNTrainer
+*   Create NN Class
+*   test values
+*   create graphic
+*   CRUD NN